 Turbulence is one of the most unpleasant parts of flying for many passengers and even flight attendants.
 Like driving a car over a rocky road, airplanes hit bumpy spots in the sky.
 While turbulence is not dangerous, many people still fear a bumpy ride.
 Fortunately, there are seats on the plane where passengers may feel more at ease.

-Fear of Flying
+Fear of flying

-The closer a passenger is to the front of the plane the less turbulence you will usually feel.
-If you sit towards the front of the wings so that the engines are behind you, not only will you feel less turbulence but you’ll also have a quieter flight.
-Flying is never a comfortable mission, however, making the most of it by picking the right seat and coming prepared can make all the difference by having a relaxed flight.
+The closer a passenger is to the front of the, plane the less turbulence they would usually feel.
+If a traveler sits towards the front of the wings so that the engines are behind them, not only will they feel less turbulence, but they’ll also have a quieter flight.
+Flying may not always be the most comfortable mission.
+However, making the most of it by picking the right seat and coming prepared can make all the difference by having a relaxed flight.

 Commercial airline pilot Jonny Knowlson spoke with MailOnline about how to achieve a more relaxed flight.
 The crew member gave some tips when it came to booking a seat.